Life in a Northern Town: Weekly charts

-Year-end Charts
+Year-end charts

-Sugarland cover version
+Sugarland version

 The song was covered in 2007 by the country music duo Sugarland, along with Little Big Town and Jake Owen, on the Sugarland Change for Change Tour.
 A live performance from 2007 was made into a music video by Becky Fluke for the network Country Music Television.

 This performance was included on the Deluxe Fan Edition of Sugarland's 2008 album Love on the Inside and on Capitol Records' late 2008 re-release of Little Big Town's 2007 album A Place to Land.
 It was nominated for Vocal Event of the Year at the Country Music Association awards, Best Country Collaboration with Vocals at the 51st Grammy Awards, and Vocal Event of the Year at the 44th Annual Academy of Country Music awards.